-1. If any of the statements in the application and in the supporting data are found to be untrue and/or inaccurate, or if the Licensee fails to comply with all of the provisions of Chapter 373, F.S., Chapter 40D, F.A.C., or the Conditions set forth herein, the Southwest Florida Water Management District (SWFWMD) shall initiate action for suspension or revocation of Certification.
+1. If any of the statements in the Application and in the supporting data are found to be untrue and/or inaccurate, or if the Licensee fails to comply with all of the provisions of Chapter 373, F.S., Chapter 40D, F.A.C., or the Conditions set forth herein, the Southwest Florida Water Management District (SWFWMD) shall initiate action for suspension or revocation of Certification.

 2. This Certification is issued based on information provided by the Licensee demonstrating that the use of water is reasonable and beneficial, consistent with the public interest, and will not interfere with any existing legal use of water.
 If it is determined by SWFWMD that the use is not reasonable and beneficial, in the public interest, or does impact an existing legal use of water, SWFWMD shall initiate action for suspension or revocation of Certification.